Please search the issue tracker before creating a new issue (problem or an improvement request). Feel free to add issues related to the project.

 $ pip install pre-commit $ pre-commit install

 That's it.
 You should be ready to make changes, run tests, and make commits!
-If you experience any problems, please don't hesitate to ping us in our chat.
+If you experience any problems, don't hesitate to ping us in our chat.

 We have unit tests in